 Just think how mental that is by today’s standards.
 She might have been on every reality show going.
 “Snoop’s Baby Mama Tells All.”
 “My Life in the Shadow of Hip-Hop.”
 Netflix would have thrown money at her for a documentary.

 Instead, she chose to actually parent her kid.
 Revolutionary concept, that.
 I recall my neighbour’s daughter being on Love Island for about five minutes, and now the whole family is trying to become Instagram famous.
-Meanwhile, Laurie’s connected to the real Snoop Dogg and we have no idea what her job is.
+Meanwhile, Laurie’s connected to the real Snoop Dogg, and we have no idea what her job is.

 Raising Julian Away From the Madness